 What is the most generous and honest way to begin a relationship?
 Alain de Botton makes a surprisingly humble suggestion.

 “Love is a painful, poignant, touching attempt by two flawed individuals to try and meet each other's needs in situations of gross uncertainty and ignorance about who they are and who the other person is. . .
 [But we’ll] do our best.”
-Humorous in its seemingly absurd modesty, but that is, de Botton argues, a much more generous (and honest) starting point for any relationship (romance, friendship, partnership).
+Humorous in its seemingly absurd modesty, but de Botton argues (and I've come to agree) that it's a much more generous (and honest) starting point for any relationship.
 It begins with being humble about our own limitations, open to living with another's limitations and realistic about the limitations of the human condition.
 Love is not an enthusiasm.
 “It’s a skill.
 It is something we learn, and make progress with."

 So often we blame our lovers when things get rocky, de Bottom says.
 What we should be doing is reconsidering our view of love itself.
 This is a realization he came to honestly.
 He had, he says, genuinely thought problems in love were the result of being with people who are in one way or another defective, a [view] that was fiercely tested when he met someone who was wonderful in every way.
 He married her.
 And then discovered something surprising.
 There were all sorts of problems.
 “And I learned that they had to do with the challenges of being a human being trying to relate to another human being in a loving relationship.”
 By accepting a more measured understanding of our humanity, we can then get to the hard work of love.
 Picking up the skills.
 "Forbearance, generosity, imagination and a million things besides."

-Silicon Valley, of course, seems to be obsessed with bringing people together romantically.
-(Wall Street too.
-Yo, Bumble!)
-Or at least with dating apps that facilitate the romantic spark of love.
-We want our love (however we structure it) to survive and thrive, though.
+Swiping right is easy enough.
+But we want our love to survive and thrive.
 And that requires the work of love.
-One of the very kindest things we can do with our partners is to be incredibly generous in the way we interpret their (seemingly sulky) behavior, says de Botton.
-Can we get an app for that?
+For instance, one of the very kindest things we can do with our partners is to be incredibly generous in the way we interpret their (seemingly sulky) behavior, says de Botton.
+Can we get an app for that? ("Is your partner being incommunicative?
+Before getting annoyed, ask yourself: Did she get a full night sleep? ...")
 Or an app that reminds us how truly difficult it is for people to change.
-That will tell us how to read a lover’s confused signals of distress.
 That reminds us that some of the problem might actually be us.
-That there is just a lot of mundane shit in life; it’s not our partner’s fault.
+That there is just a lot of mundane shit in life; it’s not our partner’s fault that not every day is exciting and fun.
 That we will never fully be understood by someone else, really.
-And switching partners won't change that.
 How to live comfortably with our existential loneliness.
 Artificial intelligence will allow us to make a lot of advances in predicting, interpreting (and manipulating) human behavior for sure.
 But all that work of love?
 It is asking a lot of an app.

 Here’s the On Being podcast.
-And also an animated short illuminating some of de Bottom's "darker truths" about love.
+And below is an animated short illuminating some of de Bottom's "darker truths" about love.

 The Crush Letter